zogzog/cubicweb/doc/book/en/development/devweb/views.rst

     * the `category` attribute may be used in the interface to regroup related objects together

-At instantiation time, the standard `req` and `rset` attributes are added and the `w` attribute will be set at rendering time.
+At instantiation time, the standard ._cw` and `rset` attributes are added and the `w` attribute will be set at rendering time.

 A view writes to its output stream thanks to its attribute `w` (an